ah2000/goapp-ngnix-rrobin-install-test/README.md

 This is a modification of the scripts written by Mark Thompson https://github.com/thompsm/devops_test

-With modifications
+With modifications:

+1) the ip address 10.10.10.100 base hard coding was removed

-1) in that the ngnix configuration template was corrected to ensure forwarding of headers
+2) in that the ngnix configuration template was corrected to ensure forwarding of headers

-2) the recipies names and variables were renamed for better convention

-3) the ip address 10.10.10.100 base hard coding was removed

 ## Requirements
 * ChefDK 0.12.0